 It's way harder to recruit people into legit MLMs than most people think (most people want to see results, which you can only get if people join!
 Go figure!)

-But if people do a bit of research their spidey senses will tingle and your best mate for 20 years will probably even resent you.
+But if people do a bit of research such as this Crowd1 review, their spidey senses will tingle.
+And your best mate for 20 years will probably even resent you.

 That's not my idea of an ethical business model!

 If you're looking to make money gaming then there are far better options out there.

 MLMs are not scams or illegal.
 However, I'm not a fan of them because of the restrictions to the expensive products you have to promote.

 Once I learnt about affiliate marketing, I realised it's a far superior business model because: